The Power of Data Reduction for Matching

-To this end, let~$\{u,v\} \in E$ be an edge such that~$v$ is an interesting bottommost leaf, that is, without siblings and matched to its parent~$u$ by~$M_{G-X}$.
-Counting for each pair~$x \in N(u) \cap X$ and~$y \in N(v) \cap X$ one augmenting path gives in a simple worst-case analysis~$O(k^2)$ time per edge, which is too slow for our purposes.
+To this end, let~$\{u,v\} \in E$ be an edge such that~$v$ is an interesting bottommost leaf, that is, $v$ has no siblings and is matched to its parent~$u$ by~$M_{G-X}$.
+Counting for each pair~$x \in N(u) \cap X$ and~$y \in N(v) \cap X$ one augmenting path in a simple worst-case analysis gives~$O(k^2)$ time per edge, which is too slow for our purposes.
 Instead, we count for each pair consisting of a vertex~$x \in N(u) \cap X$ and a set~$Y = N(v) \cap X$ one augmenting path.
 In this way, we know that for each~$y \in Y$ there is one augmenting path from~$x$ to~$y$ without iterating through all~$y \in Y$.
 This comes at the price of considering up to~$k 2^k$ such pairs.
 However, we will show that we can do the computations in~$O(k)$ time per considered edge in~$G-X$.
 The main reason for this improved running time is a simple preprocessing that allows for a bottommost vertex~$v$ to determine~$N(v) \cap X$ in constant time.